Pole Barn Design Details That Are Easy to Miss — and Hard to Fix

 However, including utilities in a pole barn’s original design saves the expense and headache of installing them separately later.
 Utility installation often requires emptying large sections of the barn to ensure accessibility, and the client may be left without a usable building for several weeks.
 Not to mention the ensuing cleanup.

-Most design flaws can be fixed -- or at least improved -- after a pole barn is built.
-However, it’s much more cost-effective to design a post frame building that delivers exactly what a client needs on Day 1.
+Most design flaws can be fixed, or at least improved, after a pole barn is built.
+But it’s far more cost-effective to begin with a pole barn design that meets your client’s needs from the start.

 Topics: Behind the Scenes, Process, Resources, Pole Barns